 Nicholas Diakopoulos is an Assistant Professor at the University of Maryland, College Park Philip Merrill College of Journalism with courtesy appointments in the College of Information Studies and Department of Computer Science.
 He is Director of the Computational Journalism Lab at UMD, a member of the Human-Computer Interaction Lab (HCIL) at UMD, a Tow Fellow at Columbia University School of Journalism, and Associate Professor II at the University of Bergen Department of Information Science and Media Studies.
 His research is in computational and data journalism with emphases on algorithmic accountability and social computing in the news.
 He received his Ph.D. in Computer Science from the School of Interactive Computing at Georgia Tech where he co-founded the program in Computational Journalism.
 Before UMD he worked as a researcher at Columbia University, Rutgers University, and CUNY studying the intersections of computing, information science, and journalism.
 Nick can be contacted via email at email@example.com, and is online at @ndiakopoulos and http://www.nickdiakopoulos.com

-I’m also a consultant and work on a range of research, design, and development projects.
-I mostly take on work where I can apply my expertise in data visualization, social media analytics, and user-experience design, with a bent towards news, information, and journalism.
+I also work as a consultant from time to time and am happy to discuss a range of research, design, or data projects.
+I mostly take on work where I can apply my expertise in computational and data journalism, social computing, data visualization, and user-experience design.
 You can find out more about what I’m thinking and writing about on my blog, or contact me here.